-Mr Flowers demonstrated an "unwillingness to comply" with its and other legal, regulatory and professional requirements and standards, the FCA said.
+The FCA found that Mr Flowers demonstrated an "unwillingness to comply" with its and other legal, regulatory and professional requirements and standards.

 Its probe showed that Mr Flowers used his work mobile telephone to make "a number of inappropriate telephone calls to a premium rate chat line", in breach of Co-op Group and Co-op Bank policies.

 In addition, he used his work email account to send and receive "sexually explicit and otherwise inappropriate messages, and to discuss illegal drugs", the FCA added, despite having been previously warned about his earlier misconduct.